jk-fisher/the_viney_agency/_authors/wu_duncan.md

 instagram: null
 image: /images/author_images/wu_duncan.jpg
 book_releases:
+  - book_title: Romanticism An Anthology
+  - book_title: New Writings Of William Hazlitt
-  - book_title: We Need Snowflakes
+  - book_title: William Hazlitt The First Modern Man
-  - book_title: The Long War
+  - book_title: Poetry Of Witness The Tradition In English 1500-2001
-  - book_title: Fake
+  - book_title: Dog Eared
 ---
 Duncan Wu is Raymond A. Wagner Professor in Literary Studies at Georgetown University.
 He is an internationally acknowledged authority on Romanticism and the world's leading authority on the life and work of William Hazlitt.